-- 7.99 A person who obstructs the execution of a warrant or, either knowingly or recklessly, provides false or misleading information in response to an information requirement imposed by us (section 90(6) and (8) FSBRA) may be guilty of a criminal offence.
-In addition, where a person who knows that we are conducting an investigation either: - falsifies, conceals, destroys or otherwise disposes of a document which the person knows or suspects would be relevant to such an investigation, or - causes or permits the falsification, concealment, destruction or disposal of such a document that person commits a criminal offence, unless they can show that they had no intention of concealing facts disclosed by the documents from the Investigator (section 90(4) and (5) of FSBRA).

-- 7.100 Where a regulated person fails to comply with our information gathering and/or investigative powers, they will also fail to comply with General Direction 1.
+- 6.97 Failures to comply with any general or specific directions we give under the PCIFRs for the purpose of information gathering (see paragraph 6.53 above) can be enforced by way of our enforcement powers. - 6.98 If any person, without reasonable excuse, fails to comply with a requirement imposed upon them as a result of our exercising any of our powers under sections 81 to 88 of FSBRA then (as well as there being grounds for the PSR to apply to the court for a search warrant) they can, under section 90(2) of FSBRA, be dealt with by the courts as if they were in contempt of court.
+The penalty can be a fine, imprisonment or both. - 6.99 A person who obstructs the execution of a warrant or, either knowingly or recklessly, provides false or misleading information in response to an information requirement imposed by us (section 90(6) and (8) FSBRA) may be guilty of a criminal offence.
+In addition, where a person who knows that we are conducting an investigation either: - falsifies, conceals, destroys or otherwise disposes of a document which the person knows or suspects would be relevant to such an investigation, or - causes or permits the falsification, concealment, destruction or disposal of such a document that person commits a criminal offence, unless they can show that they had no intention of concealing facts disclosed by the documents from the Investigator (section 90(4) and (5) of FSBRA). - 6.100 Where a regulated person fails to comply with our information gathering and/or investigative powers, they will also fail to comply with General Direction 1.
 The purpose of General Direction 1 is to help drive a 'no surprises' culture and to foster cooperation between us and the regulated community.
-The timely provision of complete and accurate information, whether following a request or voluntarily, helps us to carry out our functions and achieve our objectives. - 7.101 If a regulated person fails to comply with any of our information gathering and investigative powers, we may either take enforcement action for failing to comply with the general or the specific direction in question, and/or failing to comply with General Direction 1 or take informal action in relation to that compliance failure. - 7.102 We can also use our powers under section 90 of FSBRA to: - bring contempt of court proceedings against the regulated person who fails to comply with one of our information requirements - bring criminal proceedings against a person who falsifies, conceals, destroys or otherwise disposes of a document that they know or suspect is relevant to an ongoing PSR investigation, or - bring criminal proceedings against a person who obstructs the execution of a search warrant - 7.103 We will decide which course of action is the most appropriate to take on a case-by-case basis.
+The timely provision of complete and accurate information, whether following a request or voluntarily, helps us to carry out our functions and achieve our objectives. - 6.101 If a regulated person fails to comply with any of our information gathering and investigative powers, we may either take enforcement action for failing to comply with the general or the specific direction in question, and/or failing to comply with General Direction 1 or take informal action in relation to that compliance failure. - 6.102 We can also use our powers under section 90 of FSBRA to: - bring contempt of court proceedings against the regulated person who fails to comply with one of our information requirements - bring criminal proceedings against a person who falsifies, conceals, destroys or otherwise disposes of a document that they know or suspect is relevant to an ongoing PSR investigation, or - bring criminal proceedings against a person who obstructs the execution of a search warrant - 6.103 We will decide which course of action is the most appropriate to take on a case-by-case basis.